enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 From the figure, it can be observed that with 3 concurrent read-write operations, each transaction averages over 9 flushes, while at 200 concurrency, it decreases to around 1 flush per transaction.
 These average flush counts can be further optimized, but it requires finding a balance: timely flushing activates user threads more quickly but incurs higher I/O overhead, whereas delaying flushing reduces I/O costs but may increase user response times.

 It is important to note that the Redo log improvements are primarily focused on enhancing overall performance in high-concurrency environments, but they perform poorly in scenarios with fewer than 50 concurrent connections.
-Many users have complained that MySQL 8.0's performance falls short of expectations, and this is the root cause.
+Many users have complained that MySQL 8.0's performance falls short of expectations, and this is one of the fundamental reasons.

 ### 7.1.2 Optimizing Lock-Sys Through Latch Sharding